History of the Jews in 20th-century Poland: The Polish September campaign

 The number of Jews in Poland on September 1, 1939, amounted to about 3,474,000 people.
 In anticipation of the German attack, during the Summer of 1939, Jews and ethnic Poles cooperated preparing anti-tank fortifications.
 Contrary to many misconceptions, Jews in Poland were not simply victims of the ensuing Holocaust.
 Jewish Polish soldiers were among the first, to launch armed resistance against the Nazi German forces during the 1939 Invasion of Poland.

-Among one million Polish soldiers fighting the Germans in September 1939, 13 percent (130,000) were Polish Jews, who fought in all branches of Polish Armed Forces.
+Among one million Polish soldiers fighting the Germans in September 1939, about 10 percent (100,000) were Polish Jews, which corresponded to the percentage of the Jewish population living in Poland before the war.
 It is estimated that during the entirety of World War II as many as 32,216 Jewish soldiers and officers died and 61,000 were taken prisoner by the Germans; the majority did not survive.
 The soldiers and non-commissioned officers who were released ultimately found themselves in the ghettos and labor camps and suffered the same fate as other Jewish civilians.
 Germans killed about 20 000 civilians in September 1939, a number of them Jewish.
 For example, in Częstochowa 227 civilians were murdered on September the 4th, 22 of them Jewish.

 Already in 1939 several hundreds synagogues were blown up or burned down by the Germans who sometimes forced the Jews to do it themselves.
 In many cases the Germans turned the remaining synagogues into storage facilities, workshops, places of entertainment, or ad-hoc prisons.
 Rabbis and other religious Jews were ordered to dance and sing in public with their beards cut or torn.
 Within weeks, Germans ordered all Polish Jews to register and the word "Jude" was stamped on their identity cards.
 Jews were placed outside the law and their lives were regulated by orders or edicts.
 Series of restrictions and prohibitions were introduced and brutally enforced.
 Jews were forbidden to walk on the sidewalks, use public transport, enter places of leisure, sports arenas, theaters, museums and libraries.
 On the street Jews had to lift their hat to passing Germans and contact between Jews and non-Jews was banned.